 The IBA business brokerage representation model assigns a lead broker for the transaction from day 1.
 The lead broker will be the hub of all communication between the business owner and IBA.
 It is our belief that the best way to sell a sophisticated product like a business is to have the lead business sale intermediary directly involved in the valuation of the business, knowledgeable of all elements of the business model, and as the facilitator of all negotiations and communication between parties and professional advisers.
 The sale of a privately held company is commonly compared to a game of chess.
 It is important to have an experienced, knowledgeable, business broker with a high skill set facilitating the process to achieve the best possible outcome.
 IBA’s training program and institutional support for its business brokers is recognized as one of the highest quality existing in the United States.

 The sale of a business is a sophisticated, nuanced process requiring knowledge, experience, and a high professional skill set.
 Superior business sale representation services require a diverse knowledge set with legal, accounting, tax, business, and estate planning elements.
-To use an analogy, consider this the map of the preferred route on a river with Class 1 – 4 rapids to a successfully complete sale.
+To use an analogy, consider the business sale process a comparable to the preferred route on a river with Class 1 – 4 rapids.
 Navigation of a whitewater river requires more than a map, it requires an experienced guide.
 The best river guides to hire will have previously navigated the relevant river.
 IBA offers a deep & talented team of guides through the business sale process.
-Each has contributed to the 4000+ transactions successfully facilitated by the firm and is willing to take the helm of the boat without compensation until the river has been safely navigated to its conclusion.
+Each has contributed to the 4200+ transactions successfully facilitated by the firm and is willing to take the helm of the boat without compensation until the river has been safely navigated to its conclusion.

 IBA’s standard representation agreement is six months.
 This is one of the shortest term agreements currently used in the business brokerage industry.
 The reason IBA’s agreement has such a short term is that we traditionally sell the companies we represent for sale in 60 – 270 days.
 If an extension is necessary past 180 days, it our expectation that we will need to justify the need for more time to finish the project.